trstlabs/intento/docs/contracts/Frontend.md

 # Front-end with TrustlessJS

-With TrustlessJS you can easily integrate support for Trustless Hub to your SuperApp !
+With TrustlessJS you can easily integrate support for Intento to your SuperApp !
 It is a Typescript wrapper around all of the major interactions with Trustless Contracts and many other chain operations.

 ## NPM